European-Unified-ID/EUID-docs/api/v2/endpoints/post-token-generate.md

 Used by: This endpoint is used mainly by publishers.

->IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s personal information to EUID tokens for targeted advertising.
+>IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s personal data to EUID tokens for targeted advertising.
 By default, this endpoint does not check for opt-out records.
 To check if the user has opted out, use the optional `policy` request parameter with a value of `1`.

 ## Request Format